-Para Theme Summary of Comment from NCC HBRC Staff Response Recommend Include the A follows: 1.
-No sec is a 37 TANK Provisions New Urban Infrastructure Policy 27 Support the intent of the Policy.
+Para Theme Summary of Comment from NCC HBRC Staff Response Recommendation Include the Advisory note to follow Stormwater Rules 1-4 as follows: 1.
+Non-compliance with rules - if the rules in this section cannot be complied with, then the activity is a discretionary activity under RRMP Rule 52.
+37 TANK Provisions New Urban Infrastructure Policy 27 Support the intent of the Policy.
 Suggests policy should apply to both new and existing urban development.
 HDC wants clarity around different authority's responsibilities.
 HDC wants the timeframe amended to provide a logical sequence of actions over time.
 HDC wants to remove directive to amend District Plan as this is more appropriate in a RPS, and remove deadline date.
 Clauses in Policy 27 have been incorporated in Policy 26.
 Policy 27 can therefore be deleted.
-Delete polic 38-44 New Urban Infrastructure Policy 28 Unclear why this policy is targeted at local authorities, the activities are covered by the rules.
+Delete policy 27.
+38-44 New Urban Infrastructure Policy 28 Unclear why this policy is targeted at local authorities, the activities are covered by the rules.
 There seems to be blurring of control from Regional Plans and District Plans.
 28 b) refers to contaminants listed in Schedule 10.
 This is an assessment of risk associated with activity.
 Schedule 10 matrix is too simplistic for sites housing a range of activities and outdoor storage of a variety of potential contaminant sources.
 NCC have refined their risk assessment.
 Would like to work with HBRC to further refine the proposed matrix leading up to notification.
-Amend Polic 45 Dealing with the Legacy Policy 29 Agree with HDC on comments relating to timeframes.
-Policy 29 states 1 January 2020 and the implementation plan refers to within 18 months of notification for the template and programme to be completed.
-HDC - wants clarification about how implementation will be achieved for sites subject to this policy but not subject to rule framework.
-HDC - Timeframe needs amending to enable a logical sequence of actions.
-Agree there is misalignment with the date in policy 29 and the implementation plan Amend to 1.
-46 Dealing with the legacy Policy 30 Supports HDC recommendations Supports the words that dealing with the legacy issues will need to recognise 'affordability for the ratepayer'.
-HDC - Timeframe to achieve 95th percentile limit is supported.
-Clarify that percentile species protection is as per ANZECC guidelines.
-HDC - clarify wording to ensure that mitigation measures are where appropriate/required to mitigate effects.
-HDC - Amend timeframe to enable a logical sequence of actions that lead to outcomes.
+28 b) Agree that the matrix in Schedule 10 does not list contaminants it is a tool to assess the risk of stormwater contamination associated with activities Amend the policy so responsibilities are clear.
+Amend Policy as per RPC report 45 Dealing with the Legacy Policy 29 Agree with HDC on comments relating to timeframes.
+Policy 29 states 1 January 2020 and the implementation plan refers to within 18 months of notification for the template and programme to be completed. • HDC - wants clarification about how implementation will be achieved for sites subject to this policy but not subject to rule framework. • HDC - Timeframe needs amending to enable a logical sequence of actions.
+Agree there is misalignment with the date in policy 29 and the implementation plan Amend to 1 January 2025 in Plan and Implementation Plan.
+46 Dealing with the legacy Policy 30 Supports HDC recommendations Supports the words that dealing with the legacy issues will need to recognise 'affordability for the ratepayer'. • HDC - Timeframe to achieve 95 th percentile limit is supported.
+Clarify that percentile species protection is as per ANZECC guidelines. • HDC - clarify wording to ensure that mitigation measures are where appropriate/required to mitigate effects. • HDC - Amend timeframe to enable a logical sequence of actions that lead to outcomes.
 Agree - Retain wording 'affordability for the ratepayer'.
-Agree - Clarify reference to ANZECC Guidelines Agree - align timeframes Insert footr Guidelines.
-Amend date 47 Dealing with the Legacy Policy 31 Additional requirement to update District Plans.
-Given the reviews being undertaken by NCC it would be inefficient and costly to undertake further plan changes than that already Amend to 1 endation ne Advisory note to follow Stormwater Rules 1-4 as olicy 27.
+Agree - Clarify reference to ANZECC Guidelines Agree - align timeframes Insert footnote into Policy 30 to reference ANZECC Guidelines.
+Amend dates - change 31 December 2023 to 1 January 2025 47 Dealing with the Legacy Policy 31 Additional requirement to update District Plans.
+Given the reviews being undertaken by NCC it would be inefficient and costly to undertake further plan changes than that already The NCC District Plan is to be notified in 2020.
+Suggest that 1 January 2023 would be sufficient time for the Plan to align with the TANK plan Amend to 1 January 2025.